maxbolgarin/maxbolgarin/README.md

 </div>

 </br>
-<p>I am currently developing a monitoring system similar to Zabbix.
-It is called <b>Astra Monitoring</b>.
-I am open to cooperation proposals.
+<p>I am open to cooperation proposals.
+Here is my <a href="https://drive.google.com/file/d/19JBHG7b8Qy5BW52DMg5ne02GSKoGgKXD/view?usp=sharing">resume</a>.
 I can write excellent code in Go and design IT infrastructure.
 You can write to me in <a href="https://t.me/maxbolgarin">telegram</a>, I will answer everyone.</p>

 <h3>Open source libraries</h3>